 12.44 National policy requires Councils to move from local landscape designations to a comprehensive assessment of Landscape Character.
-This approach has the benefit of assessing the whole of an area's landscape, rather than focusing on particular locations, including major developments within designated landscape areas.
-(AM110) Staffordshire County Council has developed a Landscape Character Assessment process, which requires that the landscape be broken down into Character Areas.
+This approach has the benefit of assessing the whole of an area's landscape, rather than focusing on particular locations.
+Staffordshire County Council has developed a Landscape Character Assessment process, which requires that the landscape be broken down into Character Areas.
 It places the Borough in 3 Character Areas: